datacamp-content-public/courses-r-from-scratch/chapter1.md

 on gender and inequality:
 <https://data.worldbank.org/data-catalog/gender-statistics>.

-The subset is a selection of variables for every country.
-For each variable, we have taken the mean of all available values from 2012 through 2016.
+The subset is a selection of measures for every country.
+For each measure, we have taken the mean of all available values from 2012 through 2016.
 Here is the [data file URL](http://bit.ly/wb-gender-stats).

-The variables (columns) in this file are:
+The measures (columns) in this file are:

 * `fert_rate`: Fertility rate, total (births per woman).
 * `gdp_us_billion`: GDP (in billions of current US dollars; 1 billion